FCS Changes for the 2023 Season

 With all the recent changes, we also need to keep in mind that some teams will not be eligible for the FCS Playoffs as a result.
 Kennesaw State is not eligible for the FCS playoffs as part of its two-year transition from FCS to FBS.

-A quartet is still ineligible for the FCS playoffs as a result of transitions from Division 2 or 3.
+A quartet is still ineligible for the FCS playoffs as a result of transitions from Division II or III.
 Lindenwood (OVC), St. Thomas (Pioneer), Stonehill (NEC), and Texas A&M-Commerce (Southland) are all ineligible for the FCS Playoffs until the 2026 season.
 Meanwhile, Tarleton State and Utah Tech are in the final season of ineligibility.
 In 2024, both teams will be eligible for the UAC championship and the FCS playoffs.

-For some good news: Merrimack is now eligible for the FCS playoffs starting in 2023 after completing its four-year transition from Division 2.
+For some good news: Merrimack is now eligible for the FCS playoffs starting in 2023 after completing its four-year transition from Division II.
 The Warriors went 6-1 in the NEC and 8-3 overall in 2022 as they finished second behind Saint Francis (PA).

 Summary